stewartcelani/csharp/TutorialsAndCourses/SolidPrinciples/README.md

     - Changes to source or binary code are not required
     - The only way to change the behavior of code that is closed to extension is to change the code itself
   - Why should code be closed to modification?
-    - Less likely to introduce bugs in code we don't touch or redploy
+    - Less likely to introduce bugs in code we don't touch or redeploy
     - Less likely to break dependent code when we don't have to deploy updates
     - Fewer conditionals in code that is open to extension results in simpler code
     - Bug fixes are ok
   - In the real-world there is a balance between abstraction and delivering working code in time and on budget
-  - Keep in mind that code that is extensiable in any direction is infinetly abstract, you need to balance abstraction and concreteness
+  - Keep in mind that code that is extensible in any direction is infinetly abstract, you need to balance abstraction and concreteness
   - Abstraction adds complexity
   - We want applications that will flex in the ways we need to as they are maintained and extented
   - We need to be able to predict where that variation will be needed and apply abstraction as needed